bloq/sol-mass-payouts/README.md

 ### Funder:  Withdraw funds from claims group.

-The funder (owner) may withdraw funds from the claims group, if-and-only-if the Withdraw Lock is not locked.
+The funder (owner) may withdraw funds from the claims group, if-and-only-if the Withdraw Unlock time is reached.

 ### Anyone:  On-chain ERC20 mass-send